-Recognizing the assessment of regulatory compliance as a form of conformity assessment, many federal agencies that have established third-party programs have relied on conformity assessment standards and bodies.
-Agencies may require, for example, that third parties that certify conformity with regulatory requirements operate in accordance with the international standards for certification bodies.
+international standards for certification bodies.
 Federal agencies may also require that the third parties be accredited by accreditation bodies that operate in accordance with international accreditation standards.
 Accreditation bodies are established in many countries, and they may be either private or governmental.

 Agencies that establish third-party programs generally cannot or do not delegate their regulatory authority to conformity assessment bodies.
-Rather, agencies authorize conformity assessment bodies to perform certain technical tasks to assess conformity, and regulatory agencies rely on these assessments in their own enforcement of regulatory requirements.
+Rather, agencies authorize conformity assessment bodies to perform certain technical tasks to assess conformity, and regulatory agencies rely on these assessments in their enforcement of regulatory requirements.
 The goal is to leverage expertise and resources in the private sector to serve regulatory objectives.
+Because the regulatory agency must remain ultimately responsible for achieving regulatory objectives, it is vital to provide public oversight of third-party assessment activities.